Interviewing

 While some may argue that we live in an extrovert-friendly world, there is room for both the I’s and E’s at the table—evidenced by the 40% of CEOs who lean towards introversion.
 Own your introverted nature and share your attributes such as strong listening skills, reflective thinking, and keen ability to connect at an individual level across organizations.

 Ten seconds might feel like an eternity in a silent room, but it’s only ten seconds.
-When your usual style is to reflect deeply and reply to people later, rapid-fire questioning can overwhelm and frustrate.
-Use the following techniques to give yourself time to gather your thoughts.
+When your usual style is to reflect deeply and reply to people later, rapid-fire questioning can overwhelm and frustrate you.
+Use the following techniques to give yourself time to gather your thought:.

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment” – Ralph Waldo Emerson